-45 years of Motorola phones: The best and the worst, in pictures
+Motorola phones through the years: The best and the worst, in pictures

 Motorola ROKR E1 (2005)

 The Motorola ROKR E1 saw Motorola pairing up with Apple to create a brand new device that would be the first phone to support iTunes syncing - the second one being the Apple iPhone in 2007.

 The Motorola ROKR E1 allowed users to take 100 tracks from their iTunes collection out and about with them.
 This paled in insignificance when compared with the Apple iPod and a slow transfer rate resulted in a lack of appeal and lacklustre sales.

 Motorola Krzr K1 (2006)

-As a clamshell/flip phone, the KRZR was longer but narrower than the Motorola Razr.
-The KRZR series kicked off with the K1.
-Motorola was trying to rejuvenate the success of the original RAZR with this new device that included a 2-megapixel camera, an MP3 player and a snazzy design.
+Motorola was trying to rejuvenate the success of the original RAZR with this device that included a 2-megapixel camera, an MP3 player and a snazzy design.
 We thought it was certainly a safe upgrade from the RAZR, but hardly a radical and exciting departure.

 Motorola Q (2006)